SpaceXpanse/Whitepaper/README.md

 Where users can also claim land, dig its resources, build multi-part objects and do limited trade of them /sandbox for the next chapter/

 #### The Merchants Chapter
-Where users can buy, lend and sell what they want in near-real economy
+Where users can also buy, lend and sell what they want in near-real economy

 #### Infinity Chapter
 - Warp drive invention to explore the Milky Way galaxy and beyond.